 I am not the first author to have done a title swap.
 I checked.
 It seems that one of the original titles for Gone With The Wind was Pansy.
 Really.
 Pansy.
 And Hemingway’s classic, The Sun Also Rises, was first penned as Fiesta.
 George Orwell reconsidered his title The Last Man in Europe and came up with the more succinct (and catchy) 1984.
 And I once watched an episode of Seinfeld where Elaine claimed that the great War and Peace author, Leo Tolstoy, had capitulated from his desired title, War, What Is It Good For?—though I think that one might be pure TV fiction.

 Anyway, what do Mitchell, Hemingway, Orwell, and Tolstoy have over me—aside from brilliant writings and millions of adoring readers?

 No need to answer.

-But if you do read and enjoy Searching for Alpha Centauri: A Boyhood Memoir, please give it a “Reader Review” on Amazon.
+But if you do read and enjoy Searching for Alpha Centauri in a ’64 Chevy, please give it a “Reader Review” on Amazon.
 Reviews really help the cause (aka book sales).